slaf-project/slaf/docs/index.md

 > - Train transformer-like foundation models with efficient tokenization
 > - Distribute workloads across nodes or GPUs by streaming random batches concurrently

-_We need **cloud-native, zero-copy, query-in-place storage systems**, rather than maintaining multiple copies of massive datasets per embedding model, node or experiment.
-Yet we don't want to get out of our comfort zone of numpy-like slicing of sparse matrices, and the anndata/scanpy idioms that we've built pipelines with over the years._
+_We need **cloud-native, zero-copy, query-in-place storage systems**, rather than maintaining multiple copies of massive datasets per embedding model, node or experiment while continuing to experience the endorphins of numpy-like sparse matrix slicing, and the scanpy pipelines we've built over the years._

-**SLAF aims to be the modern companion of the bioinformatician turned AI engineer for these needs!**

 ---